HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 2. Building Advanced Circuits/section 2-3 Power Supply Design.md

 #### Practical Considerations

 In practical circuits, the diode forward voltage drop affects the output.
-Each silicon diode typically drops 0.6-0.7V when conducting.
+Each silicon diode typically drops about `0.7V` when conducting.
 This means:
 - In half-wave rectifiers: output is reduced by about 0.7V
 - In center-tapped designs: output is reduced by about 0.7V
 - In bridge rectifiers: output is reduced by about 1.4V (two diodes in series)